CloudCannon/documentation/_overview/tour.md

 ### Adding Files

-When edits are made in CloudCannon, the relevant source files are changed directly.
+CloudCannon works directly with the static or Jeykll source files you provide.
 To upload the creative site source files:

 1. Open the *Add Files* menu
 2. Select **Upload a folder**